blend-os/website/docs/reference/configs/files/system.yaml.md

         arch-repo: 'https://mirror.csclub.uwaterloo.ca/archlinux'
         ```

-        You put the link to the folder that has a directory list like this:
+        You should put the link to the folder that has a directory list like this (there may be other folders too, that's fine):

         ```title="Some Mirror"
         .
-        ├── 󰉋 core
+        ├── 📁 core
-        ├── <variants>
-        ├── 󰉋 community
-        ├── <variants>
+        ├── 📁 extra
-        ├── 󰉋 multilib
+        ├── 📁 multilib
-        ├── <variants>
-        └── <more folders>
         ```